curtismceachen/Digipets/README.md

 -Level up and unlockables

--include mini games for activities
+-Include mini games for activities

--make avaiable on desktop and tablet
+-Make avaiable on desktop and tablet